Table of Contents

 generation features work with Virtual STAs.
 Virtual STAs may only be created

-NOTE: The only supported Radio Devices are Atheros
+NOTE: The only supported Radio hardware is certain Atheros/Qualcom

-NICs using special drivers provided by pre-built Candela kernels and appliances.
+chipset NICs using special drivers provided by pre-built Candela kernels

-driver and hardware.
-WiFi VAP interfaces may only be created on Radio Devices.
+WiFi VAP interfaces may only be created on Radio (Wiphy) Devices.

 NOTE: Some Radio devices may have improper (or overly conservative)